futurice/spiceprogram/_includes/freebeer.md

 [ kuva missä maistellaan bissee ]

 Great victory!
 Our beer is actually pretty good.
-Since some people use Untapped, you can also find it there: [Free Beer 4.0.1](https://untappd.com/b/spicebrew-free-beer-4-0-1/642919 "Free Beer 4.0.1")
+Since some people use Untappd, you can also find it there: [Free Beer 4.0.1](https://untappd.com/b/spicebrew-free-beer-4-0-1/642919 "Free Beer 4.0.1")